Events

 (2005) Alex Jones (Blue Mountains conference, NSW). >>

-A sorry business: lack of progress in Aboriginal hearing health.
+A sorry business: lack of progress in Aboriginal hearing health

 (2004) Dr Peter Carter (3rd National Deafness Sector Summit, Brisbane). >>

-Disability law and people with hearing loss: we’ve come a long way but not there yet.
+Disability law and people with hearing loss: we’ve come a long way but not there yet

 (2003) Donna Lee Sorkin (Macquarie University, Sydney). >>

-The prevalence, risk factors and impacts of hearing impairment in an older Australian community.
+The prevalence, risk factors and impacts of hearing impairment in an older Australian community

 (2002) Professor Paul Mitchell (XXVI International Conference of Audiology, Melbourne). >>

-The Politics of Deafness.
+The Politics of Deafness

 (2001) Senator the Honorable Margaret Reid (National Press Club, Canberra). >>

-Recent advances in the understanding of Meniere’s disease and tinnitus.
+Recent advances in the understanding of Meniere’s disease and tinnitus

 (2000) Professor William P R Gibson AM (International Federation of Hard of Hearing Conference, Sydney). >>

-The Inaugural Libby Harricks Memorial Oration.
+The Inaugural Libby Harricks Memorial Address

 (1999) Professor Di Yerbury AM (Sydney)